andrecp/rustbook/NOTES.md

     }
 }

-// Above pattern can be expressed with `?` fn read_username_from_file() -> Result<String, io::Error> {
+// Above pattern can be expressed with `?` which returns the error fn read_username_from_file() -> Result<String, io::Error> {
     let mut f = File::open("hello.txt")?;
     let mut s = String::new();